vrbaghel/fluorish/README.md

 - This is a frontend-only build that simulates logged-in state via `AppProvider` (`src/context/AppProvider.tsx`).
 It fetches the mock profile using `setTimeout` to mimic a network trip, then exposes the result through a global context.
 - Access the state anywhere with the `useAppContext` hook.
 It surfaces `status`, `user`, `error`, `refreshUser()`, and `logout()` so screens can stay responsive even without a backend.
-- Logged-in state persists in `localStorage` (key `fluorish:isLoggedIn`) so app reloads remember whether the mock user is signed in.
+- Logged-in state persists in `localStorage` (key `Flourish:isLoggedIn`) so app reloads remember whether the mock user is signed in.
 Future profile data can be appended to the same storage strategy.
 - Mock data lives under `src/mocks/`, making it easy to swap in different fixtures or later replace them with real API calls.

 [^tailwind-vite]: https://tailwindcss.com/docs/installation/using-vite